dandelion/dandelion-samples/dandelion-thymeleaf/README.md

-# Sample :: Assets Thymeleaf
+# Dandelion :: Sample :: Thymeleaf

 This sample is based on a simple servlet3.x webapp